VasasA/menu_import/README.txt

   Space(s) between indentation symbol "*" or "-" and menu/node title are optional,
   however you cannot put spaces between indentation symbols like "* * *" or "-- - -".

-  Use examples from menu_samples (and tests) directory to better understand the syntax and features.
+  Use examples from "tests" directory for better understanding of the syntax.

 3. Go to "Structure" -> "Menus"